akash-network/website/src/content/Docs/providers/build-a-cloud-provider/helm-based-provider-persistent-storage-enablement/index.md

 ### Overview

+Each node serving persistent storage will automatically get `akash.network/capabilities.storage.class.beta3=1` by the `inventory-operator`.
+(This could be `beta2` or `beta1` instead of `beta3` depending on your type of storage)

-Each node serving persistent storage should have `akash.network/storageclasses` label set.
-These labels are automatically applied and this section we will verify proper labeling.
+As these labels are automatically applied and this section we will verify proper labeling.

 > _**NOTE**_ - currently the Helm Charts for persistent storage support only a single storageclass per cluster.
 All nodes in the cluster should be marked as `beta2` - as an example - and cannot have a mix of `beta2` and `beta3` nodes.